aarab-abderrahmane/gestion-annonce/README.md

 ### Required production checks

 - verify all Supabase migrations have run
+- for a fresh database, `supabase/full-reset.sql` is the fastest bootstrap path
 - verify the admin user's metadata includes `role = admin`
 - verify `SUPABASE_SERVICE_ROLE_KEY` is present server-side
+- verify `NEXT_PUBLIC_TURNSTILE_SITE_KEY` is configured in the app and Turnstile is configured in Supabase Auth
+- verify `NEXT_PUBLIC_SITE_URL` or `SITE_URL` matches the deployed domain
 - verify storage buckets and policies exist
+  - `announcements`
+  - `events`
+  - `home-carousel`
 - verify remote image hosts match actual storage URLs
+- verify `/dashboard/danger-news` and `/important-info` work independently, since the danger ticker is now isolated from breaking news

 ## 22. Current Strengths